Walkthrough: Use Group Policy to configure Windows Update for Business

-- Microsoft product updates (on/off): Computer Configuration > Administrative Templates > Windows Components > Windows Update > Configure Automatic Updates > Install updates for other Microsoft products
+To enable Microsoft Updates use the Group Policy Management Console go to Computer Configuration > Administrative Templates > Windows Components > Windows Update > Configure Automatic Updates and select Install updates for other Microsoft products.

-A Windows Update for Business administrator can defer or pause updates and preview builds.
-You can defer features updates for up to 365 days.
+A Windows Update for Business administrator can defer or pause updates.
+You can defer feature updates for up to 365 days and defer quality updates for up to 30 days.
+Deferring simply means that you will not receive the update until it has been released for at least the number of deferral days you specified (offer date = release date + deferral date).
 You can pause feature or quality updates for up to 35 days from a given start date that you specify.

-- Defer or pause a feature update: Computer configuration > Administrative Templates > Windows Components > Windows Update > Windows Update for Business > Select when Preview Builds and Feature Updates are Received
+- To defer or pause a feature update: Computer configuration > Administrative Templates > Windows Components > Windows Update > Windows Update for Business > Select when Preview Builds and Feature Updates are Received

 - Defer or pause a quality update: Computer configuration > Administrative Templates > Windows Components > Windows Update > Windows Update for Business > Select when Quality Updates are Received

 In this example, there are three rings for quality updates.
 The first ring ("pilot") has a deferral period of 0 days.
 The second ring ("fast") has a deferral of five days.
 The third ring ("slow") has a deferral of ten days.